 2. Looking To Save Time?

 Taking China to US door-to-door as a guide, express freight shipping takes about 3 days, compared to 8-10 days for air freight and 30 days or more on ocean freight.
-Each of these have a quicker premium option.
+Each of these has a quicker premium option.
 Expedited ocean freight, for instance, can often shave 10 days or more off the transit time.
-Of course, there’s always small ways to reduce size, like skimping on (only the unnecessary!) packing or only palletizing after import, which may reduce the costs enough to make the air freight costs.
+Of course, there are always small ways to reduce the size, like skimping on (only the unnecessary!) packing or only palletizing after import, which may reduce the costs to make the air freight costs.

 ...You Make A Drop-dead Delivery Date?